Control access to your video meetings

 Low risk environments

-- Password protection: Passwords are a simple and effective method to create a first layer of security, requiring participants to enter the right password to access the meeting.
+- Password protection: Passwords are a simple and effective method to create a first layer of security, requiring participants to login to the video service using a username and password.

 - Invitation-only access: Meetings can be restricted to only those who have been invited, limiting participation to pre-approved individuals.